Essex County DWI Lawyer

 At the Gorman Law Firm, your initial consultation with defense attorney Scott Gorman is free.
 It is also completely confidential, and Scott can make arrangements to meet with you in person as soon as possible.

-The Most Serious DUI Arrests: Vehicular Homicide and Manslaughter
+Our Essex County DWI Lawyer Outlines the Most Serious Drunk Driving Arrests: Vehicular Homicide and Manslaughter

 If you’ve been drinking and you get behind the wheel of a vehicle, you put yourself at risk for injury and potential legal consequences, including jail time, fines and a criminal record.
 Additionally, you also put those around you on the road or in your vehicle at risk and if another person is killed as a result of your intoxicated driving, you could be held responsible.
 Without the help of an Essex County DWI lawyer, the penalties are very severe.